Can You Donate Eggs With an IUD or Nexplanon?

 Paragard is non-hormonal.
 It works by creating a copper ion environment in the uterus that is toxic to sperm, without affecting estrogen or progesterone levels.
 Many donors assume this means it doesn’t need to be removed.

 It does.
 According to ACOG’s guidance on long-acting contraceptives, fertility returns promptly after copper IUD removal.
-But the uterus plays no role in egg retrieval itself.
-Eggs are retrieved directly from the ovaries via transvaginal aspiration.
+Eggs are retrieved directly from the ovaries via transvaginal aspiration, so the uterus plays no role in egg retrieval itself.
 The presence of a foreign device during a medically supervised cycle still introduces complications that egg banks are not set up to manage.

 The practical difference for Paragard users is that the post-removal waiting period is typically shorter.
-Because there’s no hormonal component to clear, your natural cycle should re-establish more quickly after removal.
+Because there’s no hormonal component to clear, your natural cycle should re-establish more quickly.
 Many programs require just one confirmed natural cycle before proceeding.

-By the Numbers According to the CDC’s National Survey of Family Growth, IUDs and implants are among the most commonly used contraceptive methods in women aged 15–44, with IUD use particularly high among women in their 20s.
-A large portion of the egg donor age range uses long-acting contraceptives, making this one of the most common eligibility questions egg banks field.
+By the Numbers According to the CDC’s contraceptive use survey, IUDs and implants are among the most commonly used methods in women aged 15–44, with IUD use particularly high among women in their 20s.
+A large portion of the egg donor age range uses long-acting contraceptives, making this one of the most common questions egg banks field.

 The Removal and Waiting Period Timeline

-The full timeline from device removal to the start of your stimulation cycle depends on which device you have and how quickly your natural cycle re-establishes.
+The full timeline from device removal to donating eggs with an IUD removed depends on which device you have and how quickly your natural cycle re-establishes.

 Hormonal IUD